MattThommes/amplify-react-app/README.dev.md

     * `modified:   public/index.html`
     * `modified:   public/manifest.json`
     * Don’t forget newly generated files:
-        1. `git add amplify` (not sure if this is needed since it can be auto-generated again)
+        1. `git add amplify` (not fully sure if this is needed since it can be auto-generated again when pulling an app down, but better safe than sorry)
     * Using `git add *` is faster.
     * `git commit -m "After running amplify init"`
-    * Then push: `git push origin master`
 9. Prepare `staging` branch (from `master` branch) locally then push:
     1. `git checkout -b staging`
     2. `git push origin staging`